-EVERETT M. DOBRINSKI has been a member of the Board of Directors of Farmer Mac since May 9, 2019 and serves as a member of the Audit Committee, the Corporate Governance Committee, and the Public Policy and Corporate Social Responsibility Committee.
+EVERETT M. DOBRINSKI, 75, has been a member of the Board of Directors of Farmer Mac since May 9, 2019 and serves as a member of the Audit Committee, the Corporate Governance Committee, and the Public Policy and Corporate Social Responsibility Committee.
 Mr. Dobrinski operated Dobrinski Farm, a cereal grain and oilseed farm located in Makoti, North Dakota, from 1970 until his retirement in December 2018.
-Mr. Dobrinski served as a member of CoBank, ACB's board of directors since 1999, and also served as a member of its Audit Committee until his retirement in December 2019.
-He previously served as chair of CoBank, ACB's board of directors and chair of its Executive Committee from 2008 through 2017 and chair of its Compensation Committee from 2008 through 2012.
+Mr. Dobrinski served as a member of CoBank, ACB's board of directors since 1999, and also served as a member of its audit committee until his retirement in December 2019.
+He previously served as chair of CoBank, ACB's board of directors and chair of its executive committee from 2008 through 2017 and chair of its compensation committee from 2008 through 2012.
+Mr. Dobrinski has served on CoBank's nominating committee since January 2022.
 Mr. Dobrinski previously served as a member of the St. Paul Bank for Cooperatives board of directors from 1990 through 1992 and from 1994 through 1999 and served as board vice-chair in 1998 and 1999 before its merger with CoBank, ACB.
 He served as a member of the board of directors of The Farm Credit Council since 2006 and of the board of directors of the North Dakota Coordinating Council for Cooperatives since 1994 until his retirement on December 31, 2019.
 Mr. Dobrinski also previously served two terms in the North Dakota House of Representatives on the Tax and Finance Committee and on the boards of several cooperative organizations.
 Mr. Dobrinski earned a Bachelor's degree from the University of North Dakota.